robinboncoeur/mygitblender/README.md

    * At the bottom of this dialogue, click on Install From File...

-   * Navigate to where you downloaded the zip file and select the **make_shaders.zip** file.
-Click 'Install from File...'
+   * Navigate to where you downloaded the zip file and extracted it.
+It should be in its own folder, likely called FigureShaders-master or something like that. *Note: be sure to select the **make_shaders.zip** file and not the FigureShaders-master.zip file.* Click 'Install from File...'

    * The add-on **Material: shaders for imported figures** should be visible in the add-ons tab.
 If not, browse your add-ons - click on 'User' under 'Categories' - and find the add-on.
 It is called **'Material: shaders for imported figures'**.

    * Tick the box on the right to activate it. **(If this does not appear, check in the scripts/addons/ folder for the existence of a make_shaders folder, and that all these files are within that folder).**

 * Find the panel with the script.
-Currently, this will show up in the Tools Panel section, at the bottom labeled '**FigureShader**'.
+Currently, this will show up in the Tools Panel section - the one on the left, toggled with [T] - usually the bottom tab labeled '**FigureShader**'.

 * If this is a new blender file with only the default cube, delete the cube and import your figure.